EminPepic/Ekstenzija/README.md

 To request an API key, use the request form or email:
 `mailto:eminpepic2003@gmail.com`

+# Operations (access & revocation)

+Access is granted manually.
+After approval:
+* add the user's email to `ALLOWED_EMAILS`
+* share the API key with the user

+To revoke access:
+* remove the email from `ALLOWED_EMAILS`
+* or rotate `API_KEY` to invalidate all existing access

 # How the app works

 1. The user enters a **Swagger/OpenAPI URL** in the Chrome extension